fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> I do a lot of refactor in order to get a single source of true everywhere.
+It takes a lot of effort, it may feel like over engineering, but it seems to me, it is worth it.
+What do you think?
+I just hadn't see anybody talk or write about this important theme.
+Maybe you will do a video about this.

+> Hi I have a question, I’m about to graduate college soon and want to develop a side hustle but currently the main languages I know are python and C++, how would you leverage those skills to do a side hustle?

 > Make an episode on how to prevent the project from turning into this kind of mess as much as possible, please.

 > Hi Fredrik!
 I really enjoy watching your videos.
 I hope it is ok to ask a question here, or otherwise if you can tell me where I can submit my question.
 I am currently trying to self-learn frontend web development but I have no idea how to know when I know enough to start applying for junior dev positions.
 What would you expect a new developer to be able to do in order to secure a junior position?
 What level should I be aiming for?